Little Entente: Disbandment

+In 1938, the harsh opposition to any concessions from the three countries' new territories began to receive less French support.
+On 22 August, France signed the Bled agreement, revoking certain restrictions placed on Hungary by the Treaty of Trianon.
+On 30 September, the Munich Agreement was signed, granting Germany parts of Czechoslovakia.

 France had seen the Little Entente as an opportunity, in the interests of French security, to revitalize the threat of a two-front war against Germany.
-To relieve that threat in 1934, Croatia and possibly Italy, Hungary and Bulgaria backed revolutionary Vlado Chernozemski, who assassinated King Alexander I of Yugoslavia and the French minister of foreign affairs, two leading proponents of the Little Entente.
+To relieve that threat in 1934, Croatian Ustaše and possibly Italy, Hungary and Bulgaria backed revolutionary Vlado Chernozemski, who assassinated King Alexander I of Yugoslavia and the French minister of foreign affairs, two leading proponents of the Little Entente.
 That was a prelude to World War II.

 Croatian–Romanian–Slovak friendship proclamation

 During World War II, Romania, the Independent State of Croatia and the Slovak State formed an alliance similar to the Little Entente with the purpose of stopping any further Hungarian expansion.
 The alliance was formed by Romanian Marshal Ion Antonescu.